Welcome to All Saints Kings Langley

 Local support and Buddy system

-If you would like to help others then please get in touch with me or with Kings Langley Good Neighbours.
-If I am unable to answer the phone (quite likely) then please leave a message and I will get back to you as soon as I can.
+If you would like to help others then please get in touch with Fr.
+James or with Kings Langley Good Neighbours.

 About All Saints